Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

     >
     > Advantages and disadvantages of each version:
     >
+    > - The SQL-based version only works on Anki versions 2.1.50 and above.
+    >
     > - The SQL database only has to be generated once, as this database is
     >     stored on the disk.
     >